-6) Stay healthy and fight illness
+6. Stay healthy and fight illness

 There are an increasing number of studies demonstrating the relationship between sleep and good health.
 Some examples include:

 They found that those who sleep for just 6 hours are 1.7 times more likely to develop diabetes than people who sleep for 7-8 hours.
 And this figure increases to 2.5 times for those who mange just 5 hours sleep a night.

 Part of the problem may be due to our bodies craving more high fat food if we feel tired.

 Migraine & headaches

-In a 2013 study, researchers concluded:
+In a study in 2013, researchers concluded:

 poor sleep quality is uniquely associated with episodic migraine.